navyaprashanth/WesternIndiaPlywood_DataAnalysis/README.md

 data/quality_energy_data.csv

-(Optional) scripts/: If you used Python scripts for processing, cleaning, or transforming these CSVs before loading into Power BI, you could put them in a scripts/ folder (e.g., scripts/data_preprocessing.py).
-If Python was solely for initial data generation that resulted in these CSVs, and those generation scripts are separate, you might still include them in a data_generation_scripts/ folder or similar.
+(Optional) scripts/: If you used Python scripts for processing, cleaning, or transforming these CSVs before loading into Power BI, you could place them in a scripts/ folder (e.g., scripts/data_preprocessing.py).

 Technologies & Skills Used
 This project demonstrates proficiency in end-to-end data analysis, from data preparation to visualization and insight generation.